joaocarlos1994/cloud-native-and-kubernetes/chapter-04/README.md

 </p>

 <p>
-The speficiation of <i>Image</i> in this case is DOCKER_ID/IMAGE_NAME join with port number, is the information for Deployment start the pode maintain it in alive.
+The speficiation of <i>Image</i> in this case is DOCKER_ID/IMAGE_NAME join with port number, is the information for Deployment start the pod and maintain it in alive.
 Example of deployment object below:
 </p>

 <code>